dragomirdev/DataTachyonPlatform/integrationlayer/nifi/README.md

 Use this script to setup the Nifi.\
 The script takes the following parameters.\
+TARGET_USERNAME the username to login to Nifi Server.\
 TARGET_IP_ADDRESS the IP address of the Nifi Server.\
 SOURCE_SOFTWARE_LOCATION the source location for the Nifi Tool on Jenkins Server.\
 TARGET_SOFTWARE_LOCATION the target location on the Nifi Server.\